Essay Contest

 “I think of writing another little monograph some of these days ...”
 (IDEN)

-Watson’s Tin Box of Ellicott City, in partnership with the Howard County Library System and Howard County Public Schools, announces its annual Sherlock Holmes Essay Contest for all Howard County public, private, and home-schooled seventh grade students.
+From 2005-2021, Watson’s Tin Box of Ellicott City, in partnership with the Howard County Library System and Howard County Public Schools, held an annual Sherlock Holmes Essay Contest for all Howard County public, private, and home-schooled seventh-grade students.

-Participants are asked to read the Sherlock Holmes short story "The Adventure of the Speckled Band" and write a five-paragraph analytical essay according to the rules and guidelines of the contest.
-Those interested in entering may click here to download the 2020-2021 contest booklet, which includes the story, pre-reading activities, a glossary of British terms, specific essay questions, the rubric which will be used in judging the essays, and a contest entry form.
+Participants were asked to read the Sherlock Holmes short story "The Adventure of the Speckled Band" and write a five-paragraph analytical essay according to the rules and guidelines of the contest.
+Anyone interested in reading those rules may click here to download the 2020-2021 contest booklet, which includes the story, pre-reading activities, a glossary of British terms, specific essay questions, and the rubric used in judging the essays.

-Teachers who choose to have their classes participate will forward to Watson’s Tin Box the top two essays from each class.
-Home-schooled students may send their essay to the Watson’s Tin Box address listed in the booklet.
-Entries should be received no later than May 31, 2021.
+Teachers who chose to use the contest as a whole-class exercise were asked to send Watson's Tin Box the top two essays from each participating class.
+Home-schooled students were invited to send their essays directly to the Watson's Tin Box address listed in the booklet.

-Special thanks to the Howard County Library System and Howard County Public School System, the contest co-sponsors.
+Special thanks for fifteen years of years of dedication go to contest co-ordinator Andy Solberg, BSI; as well as to the Howard County Library System and Howard County Public School System, the contest's co-sponsors; and to longtime co-judge Bruce Eberlie.

 CONTEST HISTORY

-Watson's Tin Box's annual Sherlock Holmes Essay Contest was established in 2005 by Andy Solberg, BSI, as a way of carrying on the legacy of Tin Box co-founder Steve Clarkson, BSI.
+Watson's Tin Box's Sherlock Holmes Essay Contest was established in 2005 by Andy Solberg, BSI, as a way of carrying on the legacy of Tin Box co-founder Steve Clarkson, BSI.
 A mentor to many young Sherlockians, Steve started a Sherlock Holmes literary society for young people in the late 1960s that included members from across the country.
 Before the advent of e-mail, these young Sherlockians would distribute their analyses of the Holmes stories to each other in real envelopes, via "snail mail."
-Steve continued his mentoring of young Sherlockians until his death in 2004, and Andy has continued the good work by spearheading the essay contest every year since then.
+Steve continued his mentoring of young Sherlockians until his death in 2004, and Andy extended the good work by spearheading the annual essay contest.

-Each year the Tin Box awards First, Second, and Third Place Prizes to the top three essays.
-First Prize in the contest, The Clarkson Prize, is named for Steve Clarkson, BSI.
-As of 2021, Second Prize in the contest will be designated The Austin Prize, in memory and in honor of Beth Austin, ASH.
+First Prize in the contest was named The Clarkson Prize.
+As of 2021, Second Prize in the contest was designated The Austin Prize, in memory and in honor of Beth Austin, ASH.
 Beth, whom we lost in 2020, was a mainstay of the Tin Box and of the mid-Atlantic Sherlockian community, as well as a familiar figure at our Essay Contest awards ceremonies over the years.
-In her keynote talk, "Sherlock Holmes as Cultural Icon," she delighted in pointing out that even those who have never read a Sherlock Holmes story still know his name and recognize the outline of the man in a deerstalker cap with a pipe or a magnifying glass.
+In her keynote talk, "Sherlock Holmes as Cultural Icon," she delighted in pointing out that even those who have never read a Sherlock Holmes story still know his name and recognize the outline of the man in the deerstalker cap with a pipe or a magnifying glass.

 WTB & THE HOWARD COUNTY (MARYLAND) PUBLIC LIBRARY